The Australian Judiciary is born of Genocide. Heal this Nation with a Treaty. Show respect for Family and Community in our law.

 - Interpret those laws based upon outdated precedent, legal argument and bias that if questioned becomes contemptable.

-It is a structure formed from a Med-evil Castle that invaded Australia 230 years ago as a penal colony.
+The unfair Structure of the Australian Judiciary is formed from a Med-evil Castle that invaded Australia 230 years ago as a penal colony.
 The original regime comprised people who were armed and brutal and those who were shackled and powerless.
 When they questioned the authority it bought about the specter of the cat o nine tails, the lash.
 It was based upon the lie of Terra Nullius that has never formed a treaty with the original inhabitants of the land.
 The 50,000 year old wisdom based upon the laws of respect for the environment, community and family have been ignored and are obliterated from its culture.

-Over the years this structure developed into eight separate jurisdictions, the six states and two territories with the Federal Government at its head, the spider.
+Over the years the unfair Structure of the Australian Judiciary developed into eight separate jurisdictions, the six states and two territories with the Federal Government at its head, the spider.
 Each jurisdiction has its own separate set of laws and a separate association that represents the lawyers who run the justice and regulatory system, a system that as the life blood in our bodies runs through every aspect of all of our lives.

 As citizens in a democratic nation where all people are supposed to be be equal we would expect that we would all be governed by the same law.